 Bezoars in Dogs

-Hairballs in dogs are rare since they typically don't continuously lick their for cleaning purposes, but it is possible.
+Hairballs in dogs are rare since they typically don't continuously lick themselves for cleaning purposes, but it is possible.
 Long-haired animals and pets who constantly groom themselves, even to the point of baldness (psychogenic alopecia), are more prone to the condition.

 A hairball can be risky depending on how much hair the dog has eaten and how long it is.
 As the hair builds up, it can become entangled and form a nearly solid piece that can't be coughed or vomited up.
 Symptoms of hairballs in canines include: